Preparing for Conference

 Workshop Session 3

-Now that you have a greater understanding of Conference day itself, let’s talk details about preparing to maximize your day.
-In order to truly make the most of your time, we encourage having a plan in mind guided by the Program.
+Now that you have a greater understanding of Conference Day, let’s talk about how to prepare to maximize your experience.
+To make the most of your time, we encourage you to plan ahead using the program.

 • Pre-Health Fair

-• To maximize your time and get as many answers to your questions, we recommend having a list of many exhibitors you would like to speak to.
-Because the fair will be busy and your favorite exhibitors may have long wait times, we encourage visiting some favorites and new exhibitors.
-If an exhibitor has a shorter line, they are more likely to be able to spend more time with you.
+• To maximize your time and get the most out of your conversations, we recommend preparing a list of exhibitors you would like to visit.
+Because the fair can be busy and some exhibitors may have longer wait times, we encourage visiting both your top choices and new exhibitors.
+If an exhibitor has a shorter line, you may also have more time for in-depth conversation.

 • Workshops

-• Each Workshop Session (1, 2, & 3) will have a unique workshop line up.
-When the program is released, we recommend checking out the workshop topics and descriptions to determine which workshops you are interested in attending.
-Note the workshop locations to plan your walking path.
+• Each Workshop Session (1, 2, and 3) will have a unique lineup.
+When the program is released, we recommend reviewing workshop topics and descriptions to determine which interests you most.
+Be sure to note workshop locations to help plan your route.

-As for attending Interactive Workshops, an interactive ticket will be required.
-Please check the Workshops page and your email for details.
+For Interactive Workshops, an interactive ticket is required.
+Please check the Workshops page and your email for additional details.

-Attendees will receive an attendee tote bag, which will include a printed program.
-Exhibitors typically have flyers and giveaways to distribute to those who visit their booth!
-Attendee favorites have been anatomy posters, pens, and post-its!
+Attendees will receive a tote bag that includes a printed program.
+Exhibitors typically provide flyers and giveaways at their booths.
+Past attendee favorites have included anatomy posters, pens, and sticky notes.

 Should I prepare questions to ask?
-And if so, how do I ask “good” questions?
+If so, what are “good” questions?

-If you have questions about concerns, like GPA or MCAT/Test scores, admissions representatives can be good sources to ask, however we recommend asking questions about their school first if possible.
+For questions about GPA, MCAT, or Test scores, admissions representatives can be helpful resources.
+However, we recommend starting with questions about their program first when possible.

-• > I’ve heard your school offers early clinical experiences, can you share any examples?
+• > I’ve heard your school offers early clinical experiences.
+Can you share an example?

-On your website I saw the curriculum model has inter-professional learning.
-How does this look at your school?
+On your website, I saw your curriculum includes inter-professional learning.
+What does that look like in practice?

-You mentioned students have the opportunity to gain research experience with faculty.
-Can you elaborate more on that process?
+You mentioned students can gain research experience with faculty.
+Could you explain that process?

-On the flyer I see the list of clubs/organizations to join.
-Do you know which is the most active in ___ (eg. community outreach, hosting events, inviting faculty to speak, etc.).
+I saw a list of student organizations on your flyer.
+Which are most active in areas like ___ (e,g., community outreach, hosting events, inviting faculty to speak, etc.).

 I’ve never been to Pre-Health Conference.
-What things should I bring?
+What should I bring?

 • Reminders and Tips

-• > Pack your own lunch or have a plan of where to eat
+• > Pack your own lunch or plan where you will eat

-> Enthusiasm for a fun and informative day
+> Bring enthusiasm for a fun and informative day.

 • Conference Ticket Includes